 Eric has 31 variant forms: Aeric, Aerick, Aerric, Aerrick, Aerricko, Aric, Arreck, Arric, Arrick, Eero, Eirik, Erek, Erich, Erick, Erico, Erik, Eriq, Erix, Erki, Errick, Erico, Erkki, Eryk, Eurico, Jerk, Jerker, Rick, Rickey, Ricky, Rikki and Rikky.

 View a list of the 4 names that reference Eric.

 Popularity of Eric

-Displayed below is the baby names popularity of the name Eric for boys (2012 statistics).
+Displayed below is the baby names popularity of Eric name for boys (2012 statistics).
 Compare Eric with its variant forms and related boy baby names.